-- How appropriate is the training or track record of the applicant(s) to the research proposed? - How important, productive and original is the recent work of the applicant(s)? - Is there confidence that the applicant(s) can do the work proposed?
+- How appropriate is the training or track record of the applicant(s) to the research proposed? - How important and original is the recent productivity of the applicant(s)? - How confident are you that the applicant(s) can do the work proposed?